mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

     :start-after: # rst Add local dvs
     :end-before: # rst Embed points

-The first, ``addLocalDV()``, allows displacement along one of the global coordinate axes (x, y, or z).
+The first, :meth:`~pygeo.parameterization.DVGeo.DVGeometry.addLocalDV`, allows displacement along one of the global coordinate axes (x, y, or z).
-The other options, ``addLocalSectionDV()``, defines the displacement direction based on the plane of the FFD section to which the given control point belongs.
+The other option, :meth:`~pygeo.parameterization.DVGeo.DVGeometry.addLocalSectionDV`, defines the displacement direction based on the plane of the FFD section to which the given control point belongs.
-On a wing with a winglet, the latter option is more useful because it allow control of the airfoil sections along the axis of the winglet, which has a different orientation than the main wing.
+On a wing with a winglet, the latter option is more useful because it allows control of the airfoil sections along the axis of the winglet, which has a different orientation than the main wing.
 This function requires the input ``secIndex`` which gives the FFD index along which the section planes should be computed (in this case, that is the same as the direction of the reference axis).
 The user can also choose the axis of the section's local coordinate system along which the points will be translated (``axis=1`` chooses the direction perpendicular to the wing surface).

 Test the design variables
 -------------------------
-In a normal optimization script, the foregoing code is sufficient to set up the geometric parametrization.
+In a normal optimization script, the previous code is sufficient to set up the geometric parametrization.
 However, in this script we want to test the behavior of the variables we have defined.
 The following snippets of code allow us to manually change the design variables and view the results.

 Embed points
 ~~~~~~~~~~~~
 First we have to embed at least one point set in the FFD.
-Normally, ADflow automatically embeds the surface mesh nodes in the FFD, but here we will embed surface coordinates obtained using IDWarp's ``getSurfaceCoordinates()`` function (just for this example without ADflow).
+Normally, ADflow automatically embeds the surface mesh nodes in the FFD, but here we will embed surface coordinates obtained using IDWarp's :meth:`~idwarp.UnstructuredMesh.USMesh.getSurfaceCoordinates` function (just for this example without ADflow).

 .. literalinclude:: ../tutorial/opt/ffd/parametrize.py
     :start-after: # rst Embed points